WalshyDev/JBA/README.md

 config.getString("mysql.user"); // Returns "user"
 ```
 ## Config and MySQL
-You also can use this with the `setupMySQL()` method mentioned earlier for a more secure and more configurable setup.
+You also could use this with the `setupMySQL()` method mentioned earlier for a more secure and more configurable setup.

 ```java
 setupMySQL(config.getString("mysql.user"), config.getString("mysql.password"), config.getString("mysql.address"), config.getString("mysql.dbname"));